Membership Management

 What about our core values?1

-A system of checks and balances has Strength (by involving three men, who are collectively stronger than any of them individually), Fortitude (by seeing to the long-term health of the man, the team and the division), Connection (keeping the three levels connected to each other by involving all three in the decision process), and Balance (by balancing the power between the levels, or more accurately, by following a policy that implements balanced power in order to acknowledge that in fact, power actually does exist in all three levels).
+A system of checks and balances has Strength (by involving three people, who are collectively stronger than any of them individually), Fortitude (by seeing to the long-term health of the individual, the team and the division), Connection (keeping the three levels connected to each other by involving all three in the decision process), and Balance (by balancing the power between the levels, or more accurately, by following a policy that implements balanced power in order to acknowledge that in fact, power actually does exist in all three levels).

 Here are some things not to do, because they are ways in which the system of checks and balances can be "sold out":